Bellbowrie - Moggill

 Employment conditions in Bellbowrie - Moggill demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Bellbowrie-Moggill has a highly educated workforce with strong representation in professional services.
-Its unemployment rate is 2.7% as of June 2025.
+Bellbowrie - Moggill has a highly educated workforce with strong professional services representation.
+Its unemployment rate is 2.7%.

 Frequently Asked Questions - Employment